dycodex/Alora-Sensor-Board-Ultimate/README.md

 # Activating Alora Sensor Board

-Before using Alora Sensor Board, you need to activate it by executing the `activate-alora.sh`.
+Before using Alora Sensor Board, you need to activate it by executing the `activate-alora`.

 You're free to clone this repo or download the zipped file.
 Then, move to the directory (`Alora-Sensor-Board-Ultimate` by default).